fewnew/art74-fall2018/syllabus.md

 4. What/who are your influences for this particular piece?

 ### Grading Breakdown
-Six Main Projects 60% (10% each)
+Six Main Projects 60%: <br>
+Project 01 → 15%, Project 02, 03, 04 → 10% each <br>
-Final Paper 10%
+Final project includes Final Paper 5% and gallery exhibition 10% <br>
 Small Assignments 10%
 Reading Responses and Class Participation 20%
 TOTAL 100%